CONSTITUTION of the Sierra Foothills Cycling Club

 The CLUB shall have the following officers who can be nominated by current members and elected by a majority vote of those present at the regular meeting in the month of June.
 The officers shall hold office for a period of one year commencing July 1st to June 30th.

-1. President: The President shall be the chief official representative at all functions, preside at meeting of the Executive Board and General Membership, appoint committee directors, oversee committee activities, expedite CLUB business, provide leadership in accomplishing the objectives of the CLUB and perform other duties as set forth in the BY-LAWS.
+1. President: The President shall be the chief official representative at all functions, preside at meeting of the Executive Board and General Membership, appoint committee directors, oversee committee activities, expedite CLUB business, provide leadership in accomplishing the objectives of the CLUB and perform such other duties as set forth in the BY-LAWS.

-2. Vice President: The Vice President will assist the President in liaison and other duties and shall perform duties of the President in the absence or incapacity of the President.
+2. Vice President: The Vice President will assist the President in liaison and other duties and shall perform duties of the President in the absence or incapacity of the President and perform such other duties as set forth in the BY-LAWS.

-3. Secretary: The Secretary shall be responsible for the archives of the CLUB, including the recording of and maintaining minutes and records of meetings and correspondence for the club.
+3. Secretary: The Secretary shall be responsible for the archives of the CLUB, including the recording of and maintaining minutes and records of meetings and correspondence for the club and perform such other duties as set forth in the BY-LAWS.

-7. Website Director: The CLUB's webmaster will maintain the club website.
+7. Website Director: The CLUB's webmaster will maintain the club website and perform such other duties as set forth in the BY-LAWS.

-The officers listed above shall constitute the Executive Board, which shall be responsible for the day to day operations of the CLUB.
+10. The officers listed above shall constitute the Executive Board, which shall be responsible for the day to day operations of the CLUB.

 If an office becomes vacant it shall be filled by the Executive Board until the next regular election.